fabiandev/java-validator/README.md

 # Extending

-Find two basic examples of how to create custom rules below, and add them to the `RulesManager`:
+Find two basic examples of how to create custom rules below, and add them to the `RulesManage`

 ```java
 import io.fabiandev.validator.core.RulesManager;